rooshanriaz/Hack-The-Box-Academy/Introduction to Web Applications.md

 |`19.`|Review user actions|
 |`20.`|Web Application Firewall misconfigurations|

-These mistakes lead to the [OWASP Top 10](https://owasp.org/www-project-top-ten/) vulnerabilities for web applications, which we will discuss in other modules:
+These mistakes lead to the [OWASP Top 10](https://owasp.org/www-project-top-ten/) vulnerabilities for web applications, which are as follows:

 |**No.**|**Vulnerability**|
 |---|---|